Azure/microsoft-agent-framework-foundry-starter-pack-net/README.md

 ## Quickstart

-This starter pack has a two-step deployment process.
+This starter pack has a two-step deployment process, which mimicks the real-world scenario.
+Agents and apps are usually deployed separately.

 1. Deploy agent to Microsoft Foundry.
 1. Deploy apps via Aspire.